dfki-ric-underactuated-lab/double_pendulum/examples/paper/README.md

     . ./run

+The results of the computation can also be found in the "data" folder of this repository.
+The figures from the paper are stored at "docs/figures/paper".

 Note: A complete run can take >30h (of course depending on the computer).

 Note: The scripts with names starting with 'experiment_' are the scripts used